containerscrew/aws-sso-auth/README.md

 * Google Workspaces

 If using other IDP with AWS SSO in your organization, and this tool don't work, please provide feedback in this repo.
-Open an issue!
+Open an issue and I will try to reproduce it!

 # Installation